vicradon-misc/uptimer-telex/README.md

 This is a FastAPI project and has its dependencies defined in the requirements.txt.
 This means you can use pip or any other package manager to install depdencies.
 For an easier install, use uv by following the steps below:

-1. **Install uv**: Ensure you have `uv` installed.
-You can install it using pip or another package manager:
+1. **Install uv**: You can install it using pip or another package manager:
     ```bash
     pip install uv
     ```

-2. **Sync dependencies**: Run the following command to synchronize dependencies:
+2. **Sync dependencies**: Run the following command to synchronize dependencies (basically installs dependencies if you haven't before):
     ```bash
     uv sync
     ```